SoyCarlos/soycarlos/README.md

 # Hi, I'm Carlos 👨🏻‍💻
 ### Software Engineer, Data Analyst
-Currently: Freelancing and working on Open Patterson.
+Currently: Working as a Software Administrator for Stanislaus County.
 Let's connect!

 ## Quick Facts About Me
 - 👶🏼 Born and raised in the Central Valley in California